ESP32 - RFID/NFC

 ※ NOTE THAT:

-Image is developed using Fritzing.
+This image is created using Fritzing.
 Click to enlarge image

 ESP32 RFID/NFC Code

-- If this is the first time you use ESP32, see how to setup environment for ESP32 on Arduino IDE
+- If this is the first time you use ESP32, see how to setup environment for ESP32 on Arduino IDE.

-- On Arduino IDE, Go to Tools Manage Libraries
+- On Arduino IDE, Navigate to Tools Manage Libraries

-- Copy the above code and paste it to Arduino IDE
+- Copy the above code and paste it to Arduino IDE.

 - Open Serial Monitor on Arduino IDE